kshitija236/Mice-Genotype-Classification/README.md

 ## Exploratory Data Analysis
 1. It was found that there are certain values missing in the given data. **Multivariate Feature Imputation** is used to estimate these missing values.
 2. High correlation between some features were found.
-Only one of the highly correlated features was kept and others were dropped.
+Only one of the highly correlated features was kept and others were dropped(**Feature Reduction**)

 ## Preprocessing
-1.Features were normalized prior to prediction using standard scaler from sklearn preprocessing module.
+1.**Features were normalized** prior to prediction using standard scaler from sklearn preprocessing module.

 ## Hyperparameter selection
 **Grid search** over range of hyperparameters was done and best parameters was selected using **k-fold cross validation** on training data.